-All members of the Net-Zero Asset Owner Alliance (Alliance) have committed to achieving net-zero greenhouse gas (GHG) emissions in their portfolios by 2050, while also emphasizing emissions reduction in the real economy.
-To meet their individual commitment, members consult Alliance advisers to create internal expectations for the membership and external expectations for corporates, asset managers, policymakers, and other stakeholders.
+All signatories of the Net-Zero Asset Owner Alliance (NZAOA) commitment have committed to achieving net-zero greenhouse gas (GHG) emissions in their portfolios by 2050, while also emphasizing emissions reduction in the real economy.
+To meet their individual commitment, members consult Alliance advisers to create internal expectations for signatoriesand external expectations for corporates, asset managers, policymakers, and other stakeholders.

 Formulating internal and external expectations through positions

-Guidelines for members are encompassed in two types of documents:
+Guidelines for signatories are encompassed in two types of documents:

-- the Alliance’s Target Setting Protocol (TSP), which provides the framework for members to set near-term, portfolio-wide targets, and
+• the Target Setting Protocol (TSP), which provides the framework for signatories to set near-term, portfolio-wide targets, and

-- the Alliance’s positions, which express its collective perspective on specific and focused topics that are central to the fulfillment of the commitment.
+• the NZAOA positions, which express perspective on specific and focused topics that are central to the fulfillment of the commitment.

-The TSP and the positions both represent binding approaches of the Alliance, as stipulated by the Governance Document.
-Regarding positions, the Alliance’s governance embeds a time-bound “comply or explain” expectation for members.
-This means that, informed by the Alliance’s Position, members are required to “where applicable, [adopt or publish] a corresponding individual investment policy or approach”.
-If a member cannot develop an aligned position within 12 months, the member is required to explain why that is the case.
+The TSP and the positions both represent binding approaches of NZAOA, as stipulated by the Governance Document.
+Regarding positions, NZAOA’s governance embeds a time-bound “comply or explain” expectation for signatories.
+This means that, informed by NZAOA’s Position, members are required to “where applicable, [adopt or publish] a corresponding individual investment policy or approach”.
+If a signatory cannot develop a position within 12 months, it is required to explain why that is the case.

 List of Alliance positions